Current Exhibitions

 Jean-Michel Othoniel’s enchanting aesthetics revolves around the notion of emotional geometry.
 Through the repetition of modular elements such as bricks or his signature beads, he creates exquisite jewelry-like sculptures whose relationship to the human scale ranges from intimacy to monumentality.
 His predilection for materials with reversible and often reflective properties—particularly blown glass, which has been the hallmark of his practice since the early 1990s—relates to the deeply equivocal nature of his art.
 Monumental yet delicate, baroque yet minimal, poetic yet political, his contemplative forms, like oxymorons, have the power to reconcile opposites.
 While his dedication to site-specific commissions for public spaces has led some of his work to take an architectural and social turn, Othoniel’s holistic sensibility compares to fêng shui, or the art of harmonizing people with their environment, allowing viewers to inhabit his world through reflection and motion.

 Jean-Michel Othoniel graduated from the École Nationale Supérieure d’Art de Cergy-Pontoise in 1986.
 His international trajectory began to crystallize in 1992 with his participation in Documenta 9 in Kassel, followed by a transformative residency at the Villa Medici, French Academy in Rome in 1995.
-Jean-Michel Othoniel's work was the subject of numerous international institution exhibitions, including the Peggy Guggenheim Collection in Venice(1997), the Fondation Cartier for Contemporary Art in Paris(2003), and Petit Palais in Paris(2021).
+Jean-Michel Othoniel’s work was the subject of numerous international institution exhibitions, including the Peggy Guggenheim Collection in Venice(1997), the Fondation Cartier for Contemporary Art in Paris(2003), and Petit Palais in Paris(2021).
 In 2011, his first retrospective, My Way, was shown at the Centre Pompidou in Paris, which later traveled to Seoul, Tokyo, Macao, and New York; 2025 will see OTHONIEL COSMOS ou les Fantômes de l’Amour unfold across the Palais des Papes and nine museums in Avignon.
-Jean-Michel Othoniel has also commissioned many public installations, including the Kiosque des Noctambules in Paris(2000) and the Fountain Les Belles Danses in the Water Theater Grove at Versailles (2015).
+Jean-Michel Othoniel has also been commissioned many public installations, including the Kiosque des Noctambules in Paris(2000) and the Fountain Les Belles Danses in the Water Theater Grove at Versailles (2015).

 © 2025 Long Museum All Rights Reserved. 沪ICP备12048670号-1